arsalariane/Wright-Fisher-genomic-algorithm/solution.md

 Here again, we get a different number of ones every time we run the "generation" function.
 I also generated a bunch of generation samples to get an idea of how much variation there is, and overlaid some plausible distribution.
 Which one fits best?
 Does it make sense to you?

+@@ Answer :
-Ans : Binomial distribution and Poisson distributions fit quite well.
+Binomial distribution and Poisson distributions fit quite well.
 And this is natural, because the sampling is now   done with replacement, meaning independent trials, which are the characteristics of Binomial and Poisson distributions.
 Of these two Binomial fits the generated distribution the best.
-Hypergeometric distribution underfits our distribution   as trails are considered done without replacement in Hypergeometric distributions.
+Hypergeometric distribution underfits our distribution   as trails are considered done without replacement in Hypergeometric distributions.@@

 ```python